Cong asks for dismissal of Karnataka govt

 The Congress on Wednesday called for the dismissal of the Yediyurappa government in Karnataka, saying the Supreme Court's decision on disqualified MLAs had exposed BJP's 'Operation Kamal' in the state.
 The court on Wednesday upheld the disqualification of the 17 Congress-JD(S) MLAs whose rebellion led to the fall of the Kumaraswamy government and the return of the BJP to power in July but gave some relief by allowing them to contest the upcoming bypolls to 15 Assembly seats.

 The Congress welcomed the judgement saying the "completely hypocritical face of the BJP" stands exposed by this verdict.
 "We call for immediate resignation of the chief minister.
 We ask the prime minister and other important people in this Cabinet to do soul searching about what their party is doing.
-Please don't have this mis-impression that these things are at state-level without the 100 per cent involvement of the central leadership...
+Please don't have this wrong impression that these things are happening at state-level without the 100 per cent involvement of central leadership...
 Today the BJP stands completely exposed," said Congress spokesperson Abhishek Singhvi.

-He said the Karnataka government stands completely exposed as there was every kind of malpractice in this operation.
-This, he said, is not the first time as one has seen it in Goa and Arunachal Pradesh and now in Maharashtra.
+He said the Karnataka government stood completely exposed as there was every kind of malpractice in this operation.
+This, he said, was not the first time as one had seen it in Goa and Arunachal Pradesh and now in Maharashtra.
 Congress general secretary in-charge for Karnataka KC Venugopal welcomed the Supreme Court verdict, upholding the disqualification of defecting MLAs.

 Describing it as a vindication of Congress's stand, he termed the judgement a slap on the face of BJP and its leadership that, he claimed, exercised all sorts of unconstitutional, illegal and corrupt practices to bring down the Congress-JDS government.
 "The BJP formed government in Karnataka by violating constitutional norms, democratic values and ethos.
 After the SC judgment, BS Yedyurappa has lost all moral right and authority to continue in his post.
 The judgement rendered continuation of the BJP government in the state morally untenable," he said.